-I will interview 5-8 veterans of the Persian Gulf War who suffer from undiagnosed illnesses that appear to be related to their service in the Gulf.
+I will contact veterans of the Persian Gulf War who are also professional dancers to participate in a choreographed piece I create about Gulf War Veterans.
 The participants will be selected from veterans groups I am in contact with in the San Francisco area.
-I will distribute a flyer (Attachment 3) that announces the study.
+I will distribute a flyer (Attachment 3) that announces the study and performance.
 Interested veterans will be invited to contact me.
-I will explain the study, its procedures and confidentiality issues.
+I will explain the study, its procedures, and confidentiality issues.